systemhalted/systemhalted.github.io/about.md

 feature: palakmathur.jpg
 ---

-  I am currenntly a Senior Manager of Software Engineering with Capital One.
+  I am currently a Senior Manager of Software Engineering with Capital One.

   I am also a Podcaster and have two podcasts - Nukkad Shukkad and Indian Dad American Kid.